 Enzyme Injections.
 An enzyme (FDA-approved collagenase Clostridium histolyticum, Xiaflex) is injected into the taut cord in your palm to soften and weaken it allowing your doctor to later manipulate your hand in an attempt to break the cord and straighten your fingers.

 In most cases, minimally invasive surgery is the best option for Dupuytren’s contracture.
 During the procedure, your hand surgeon removes the thickened tissue in your palm, which allows the fingers to move again.

 Surgery is an important consideration, as the contracture is often recurring, and surgery offers patients a more complete and longer-lasting release than that provided by needle or enzyme methods.

 What can you expect after surgery for Dupuytren’s contracture?

 After surgery, your hand surgeon will recommend physical therapy (hand therapy) for several months.
 Physical therapy will help you regain strength and movement in your fingers.

 Dupuytren’s Contracture Treatment in Fremont, California

-If you are experiencing any symptoms of Dupuytren’s contracture, contact FORM Hand, Wrist & Elbow at (510) 857-1000 to schedule an appointment with Dr. Besh.
+If you are experiencing any symptoms of Dupuytren’s contracture, contact FORM Hand, Wrist & Elbow at (510) 480-3700 to schedule a consultation with Dr. Besh.
 Dr. Besh is an expert in upper extremity and hand conditions.
 He is fellowship-trained and has a subspecialty certificate in surgery of the hand.
 Your hands should be cared for by an expert with over 15 years of focused experience in orthopedic hand conditions.
-For your convenience, you may also request an appointment online.
+For your convenience, you may also request a consultation online.